zacwong2151/tp/docs/DeveloperGuide.md

 1. Prerequisites: NIL.

    1. Test case: `vcreate n/Little Johnny p/98765432 e/littlejohnny@example.com s/little`<br>
       Expected: Volunteer is created and added to the bottom of the volunteer list.
 Details of the volunteer shown in the status message.

    1. Test case: `vcreate n/Little Johnny p/91234567 e/bigjohnny@example.com s/little`<br>
       Expected: Volunteer is not created as there already exists a 'Little Johnny' in the volunteer list.
 Error details shown in the status message.

    1. Other incorrect delete commands to try: `vcreate`, `vcreate n/`, `...` <br>
       Expected: `Invalid command format!` error message shown in the status message.
 Instructions on the correct format are shown as well.

 ### Deleting a volunteer

 1. Prerequisites: List all volunteers using the `vlist` command.
 Multiple volunteers in the list.

    1. Test case: `vdelete 1`<br>
       Expected: First volunteer is deleted from the list.
 Details of the deleted volunteer shown in the status message.

    1. Test case: `vdelete 0`<br>
       Expected: No volunteer is deleted.
 Error details shown in the status message.

    1. Other incorrect delete commands to try: `vdelete`, `vdelete x`, `...` (where x is larger than the list size or a non-integer)<br>
       Expected: Similar to previous test case.

 ### Deleting an event

-1. Deleting an event.
 1. Prerequisites: List all events using the `elist` command.
 Multiple events in the list.
-If the list is empty, create it with the following example,
-       `ecreate n/Food packing r/10 chef r/10 packer sd/23/10/2023 1900 ed/23/10/2023 2200 l/hougang dsc/Packing food for the needy m/100 packets b/100.00 vs/50`

-    1. Test case: `edelete 1`
+   1. Test case: `edelete 1`<br>
-       Expected: The first event in the displayed event list is deleted successfully.
-Detail is shown in the status message.
+     Expected: First event is deleted from the list.
+Details of the deleted event shown in the status message.

-    1. Test case: `edelete`
+   1. Test case: `edelete 0`<br>
-       Expected: No change to the event list panel.
-Invalid command format error is shown in the status message.<br>
+     Expected: No event is deleted.
+Error details shown in the status message.

-    1. Test case: `edele`
+   1. Other incorrect delete commands to try: `edelete`, `edelete x`, `...` (where x is larger than the list size or a non-integer)<br>
-       Expected: Similar to previous test case.<br>
+     Expected: Similar to previous test case.

 ### Editing an event
-1. Editing the detail of an event.
 1. Prerequisites: List all events using the `elist` command.
 Multiple events in the list.
-If the list is empty, create one with the following example,
-       `ecreate n/Food packing r/10 chef r/10 packer sd/23/10/2023 1900 ed/23/10/2023 2200 l/hougang dsc/Packing food for the needy m/100 packets b/100.00 vs/50`

    1. Test case: `eedit 1 l/NUS`
-       Expected: The location of the first event in the displayed event list is edited from to NUS successfully.
+      Expected: The location of the first event in the displayed event list is edited to NUS successfully.
                 Detail is shown in the status message.

+   1. Test case: `eedit 0 l/NUS`
+      Expected: No event is edited.
+Error details shown in the status message.

+   1. Other incorrect edit commands to try: `eedit`, `eedit x l/NUS`, `...` (where x is larger than the list size or a non-integer)<br>
+       Expected: Similar to previous test case.

    1. Test case: `eedit 1 sd/22/10/2023 1900`
-       Expected: The start date of the first event in the displayed event list is edited to 22/10/2023 1900 successfully.
+      Expected: The start date of the first event in the displayed event list is edited to 22/10/2023 1900 successfully if the end date is not earlier than the edited start date.
 Detail is shown in the status message.

    1. Test case: `eedit 1 r/`
       Expected: The roles of the first event in the displayed event list is replaced to empty successfully.
       Detail is shown in the status message.

    1. Test case: `eedit 1 l/`
-       Expected: Similar to previous test case.<br>

-   1. Test case: `edelete`
-      Expected: No change to the event list panel.
-Invalid command format error is shown in the status message.<br>

-   1. Test case: `eeit`
       Expected: Similar to previous test case.<br>

 1. _{ more test cases …​ }_